 You should avoid these peels if you have sensitive skin or are currently using any type of acne product.
 This includes both topical products like retinol and oral medications like Accutane.

-Salicylic acid is an ingredient found in many over-the-counter acne treatments.
+Salicylic acid is an ingredient found in many OTC acne treatments.
 Slightly more mild than glycolic acid, it also

 4 percent hydroquinone